 CCD full-time faculty and adjunct instructors are professional educators with the primary responsibility of providing a quality education for all CCD students.
-All CCD faculty are responsible for fulfilling the following duties and responsibilities in a timely manner and in accordance with the philosophy and procedures of the College.
+All CCD faculty instructors are responsible for fulfilling the following duties and responsibilities in a timely manner and in accordance with the philosophy and procedures of the College.

-- 1. Understand and uphold the values and mission of the College. - CCD is a teaching and learning institution; we specialize in student success. - CCD instructors are knowledgeable about pedagogy, methods, retention, diversity, assessment and college and community life. - Learning and student success is placed at a high value for all CCD instructors, staff and students. - Remain current with content, technology and teaching and learning strategies in the discipline. - Maintain necessary educational qualifications and CTE credentials as described in the procedure - Professional Qualifications of Faculty. - Abide by all College and board policies and procedures and state and federal laws.

-2. Teach assigned classes

-- Start and end classes promptly at scheduled times and calendar start/stop dates. - Teach assigned curriculum and make maximum use of required texts and materials as directed by your chair. - If you know in advance you cannot hold your class, make prior arrangements with your chair. - If you move your class for a session, make your chair and the center office aware so they can notify lost students. - If you have a discipline issue, speak with your chair.
+- 1. Understand and uphold the values and mission of the College add mission and values. - CCD is a teaching and learning institution; we specialize in student success. - CCD faculty and instructors are knowledgeable about pedagogy, methods, retention, diversity, assessment and college and community life. - Learning and student success is placed at a high value for all CCD instructors, staff and students. - CCD faculty and instructors will remain current with content, technology and teaching and learning strategies in the discipline. - CCD faculty and instructors will maintain necessary educational qualifications and CTE credentials as described in the procedure Professional Qualifications of Faculty. - CCD faculty and instructors abide by all College and board policies and procedures and state and federal laws. - 2.
+Teach assigned classes - Start and end classes promptly at scheduled times and calendar start/stop dates. - Teach assigned curriculum and make maximum use of required texts and materials as directed by your chair. - If you know in advance you cannot hold your class, make prior arrangements with your chair. - If you move your class for a session, make your chair and the center office aware so they can notify lost students. - If you have a conduct issue, speak with your chair.
 If needed, you will then progress through the proper channels to involve the College's Student Conduct Officer.
 If a student has a complaint related to the course, they will be directed to you.
 If you cannot resolve the student complaint, speak with your chair.
 The chair will then involve the dean if warranted. - For those classes which include a laboratory component, conduct all lab experiences in a professional manner to include: - i.
 Ensuring availability of supplies. - ii.
 Complete understanding of all aspects of the lab procedures. - iii.
-Proper and prompt clean-up of the laboratory. - Promote a professional image and standard by abiding with all relevant College and System policies.
+Proper and prompt clean-up of the laboratory. - iv.
+Ensuring professional standards of safety - Promote a professional image and standard by abiding by all relevant College guidelines and System policies.

-3. Syllabus

-At the start of the semester, provide and review the syllabus with the students for the course that includes all required components of the CCD course model syllabus.

-- For additional information, please refer to the Syllabus section of this handbook. - By the end of the first week of classes, email the center administrative assistant a copy of the course syllabus, if required. - A template for the syllabus is available on our website and must be used. - All Syllabi must be posted to D2L in the Content section. - 4.
-Conduct timely and consistent assessments of student learning achievements.
+- 3. Syllabus - At the start of the semester, provide and review the syllabus with the students for the course that includes all required components of the CCD course model syllabus. - For additional information, please refer to the Syllabus section of this handbook. - By the end of the first week of classes, email the center administrative assistant a copy of the course syllabus, if required. - A template for the syllabus is available on our website and must be used. - All Syllabi must be posted to D2L in the Content section. - 4.
+Conduct timely and consistent assessments of student learning achievements. - 5.
+Attendance - Taking attendance is mandatory.
+Maintain accurate records of attendance. - Until census date, Obtain a new roster each time you go to class.

-5. Attendance

-- Taking attendance is mandatory.
-Maintain accurate records of attendance. - Until census date, print a new roster each time you go to class.
 Beyond census, check the roster periodically to insure that students have not dropped from the roster.
-Please refer to 9.6H for more information. - Although attendance is required, the style and method of attendance recordkeeping is left to the discretion of the instructor (D2L, Excel spreadsheet, grade book, etc.). - Communicate your attendance policy and expectations to your students. - Submit attendance records to the center designee according to published deadlines and CCD procedures, if required.

-6. No Show Process
+Please refer to 9.6H for more information. - Although attendance is required, the style and method of attendance recordkeeping is left to the discretion of the instructor (D2L, Excel spreadsheet, grade book, etc.).
+A record of attendance must be in the D2L shell at the end of the semester - Communicate your attendance policy and expectations to your students. - Submit attendance records to the center designee according to published deadlines and CCD procedures, if required. - 6.
+No Show Process